icco/coffee_shop/notes.md

 ### Mircosoft Word 5.5

  * Only runs in dosbox.
- * a pain to install. extracted 400 files before setup and then another 200 after install
+ * a pain to install.
+Extracted 400 files before setup and then another 200 after install
  * navigating document was done with keyboard, but you could select sections with the mouse
  * screenshots were a pain
  * no color or font customizations